DerStoffel/honest-software/PITCHME.md

 __individuals and interactions__ _over processes and tools_

-_and we have mandatory processes and tools to control how those individuals (we prefer the term ‘resources’) interact_
+_and we have mandatory processes and tools to control how those individuals (we prefer the term resources) interact_

 +++